ccri/cloud-local/ext_install_docs.md

-# UDEV Cloud Installation Logbook
+# cloud-local Extended Installation Documentation

-## Why deploy to Udev?

-It is the old pcloud, so there has to be some cloud there right???
-There are two main reasons why I'm deploying to Udev, though all of this should work on any NUC.

-1. Other people can hit these servers/services & it is more powerful than a NUC
-2. I can remote into it.
-(If the NUCs got ssh I would be very happy.
+Extended technologies used:

+1. Java 8 only
+2. Geomesa 1.2.x (Running on Accumulo/Kafka)
+2. Geoserver (Running on Wildfly/JBoss)
+3. Stealth (master branch) (Running on Wildfly/JBoss)
+4. Deployed to udev, a shared developer workspace.

-## Deploying Cloud Local to Udev
+## Deploying a full-ish cloud to Udev
-Fairly straight forward, as intended by ahulbs.
+Deploying is fairly straight forward, as intended by ahulbs.
 I checked out a testing branch that also includes Kafka, since I use kafka so much.
 So there are some slight modifications that I found that were easy fixes, but can be frustrating for the first time cloud user.
+I know there is a fair bit of work going into cloud-local, so I will try to keep up with it with these docs.
+Especially because port configuration is up already as is I think wildfly instance in cloud-local.

+## Start with cloud-local

 ```bash
 git clone git@github.com:ccri/cloud-local.git